liquidmetal-dev/cluster-api-provider-microvm/docs/releasing.md

 ```

 * Check the [release](https://github.com/weaveworks/cluster-api-provider-microvm/actions/workflows/release.yml) GitHub Actions workflow completes successfully.
-* Check that the [docker image](https://hub.docker.com/repository/docker/weaveworks/cluster-api-microvm-controller) for that tag was created successfully
+* Check that the [docker image](https://github.com/orgs/weaveworks/packages?repo_name=cluster-api-provider-microvm) for that tag was created successfully.
+(This
+won't actually be visible while the repo is private for... reasons.)

 ## Edit & Publish GitHub Release

 * Go to the draft release in GitHub.
 * Check that the assets were attached correctly
 * Make any edits to generated release notes
+  * Note which versions of Flintlock are compatible with this release
   * If there are any breaking changes then manually add a note at the beginning
     of the release notes informing the user what they need to be aware of/do.
   * Sometimes you may want to combine changes into 1 line